Ung-W/Limbus_Company-Manual_AP/README.md

 > To "Unlock" an ID, you must receive the Sinner and ALL the Sins necessary for their kit

+### Shop Related
+The only items from the shop which you have to find in the multiworld are :
+- Craft Egos unlock
+- Skill replacement unlock

+> You can purchase any other items as you'd like

 ### Gamemode related
 - Grace starter buffs
 - Ego gift space